 Cross-Account Access via CloudFormation

 There are multiple ways to deploy AWS roles to provide Dropzone visibility into your environment.
-See for more info.
+See the AWS documentation for more info.

 Dropzone provides CloudFormation Templates (CFTs) that assist you in creating the IAM Role you need to integrate with Dropzone.
 The new role includes a custom trust policy, an AWS-managed ReadOnlyAccess policy, and an inline policy granting specific permissions for secure and streamlined Dropzone operations.